vidyadharbendre/learn_java_using_examples/src/com/Model_Questions_and_Answers/ISA_3/ModelQuestionsAnswers/Set2/Eight/ThreadStates_README.md

-# Thread States in Java
+# Thread States and Transitions in Java

-## Overview

-In Java, a thread can exist in several different states throughout its lifecycle.
-These states are defined by the `Thread.State` enum, and they represent different points in the thread's execution.

 ## Thread States

+In Java, a thread can exist in various states throughout its lifecycle.
+These states are typically defined by the `Thread.State` enumeration.
+Here are the states a thread can have:

-### NEW
+### 1. NEW

-The thread is in the new state if it has been created but has not yet started executing.
-In this state, the thread's `start()` method has been invoked, but the thread has not yet begun its execution.
+A thread that has been created but has not yet started is in the NEW state.
+At this stage, the thread has been instantiated but has not been started using the `start()` method.

-### RUNNABLE
+### 2. RUNNABLE

-The thread is in the runnable state if it is eligible to run, but its execution has not yet started or is currently running.
-In this state, the thread may be executing its task or waiting for CPU time to execute.
+A thread in the RUNNABLE state is either currently executing or ready to execute, depending on the scheduling by the JVM.
+When a thread is in this state, it may be executing its task or waiting for its turn to execute on the CPU.

-### BLOCKED
+### 3. BLOCKED

-The thread is in the blocked state if it is waiting for a monitor lock to enter a synchronized block or method.
-This occurs when the thread attempts to enter a synchronized block or method that is already locked by another thread.
+A thread transitions to the BLOCKED state when it's waiting for a monitor lock to enter a synchronized block or method.
+This happens when another thread holds the lock that the blocked thread needs.

-### WAITING
+### 4. WAITING

-The thread is in the waiting state if it is waiting indefinitely for another thread to perform a particular action.
-Threads can enter this state by invoking methods such as `Object.wait()`, `Thread.join()`, or `LockSupport.park()`.
+A thread enters the WAITING state when it is waiting indefinitely for another thread to perform a particular action.
+Threads can enter this state by invoking methods like `Object.wait()` or by joining another thread using `Thread.join()` without a timeout.

-### TIMED_WAITING
+### 5. TIMED_WAITING

-The thread is in the timed waiting state if it is waiting for another thread to perform a particular action, but with a specified timeout.
-Threads can enter this state by invoking methods such as `Thread.sleep()`, `Object.wait(timeout)`, or `Thread.join(timeout)`.
+Similar to the WAITING state, a thread enters the TIMED_WAITING state when it's waiting for another thread to perform a specific action, but with a timeout specified.
+Threads can enter this state by calling methods like `Thread.sleep()`, `Object.wait(timeout)`, or `Thread.join(timeout)`.

-### TERMINATED
+### 6. TERMINATED

-The thread is in the terminated state if its execution has completed, either by finishing its task or by throwing an uncaught exception.
-Once a thread is in this state, it cannot be started again.
+A thread is in the TERMINATED state when it has completed execution, either by returning from its `run()` method or by throwing an uncaught exception.
+Once a thread is terminated, it cannot be started again.

 ## Thread State Transitions

-Transitions between these states occur as the thread progresses through its lifecycle.
-Here are some common transitions:

-- A thread transitions from the `NEW` state to the `RUNNABLE` state when its `start()` method is invoked.
+Here's how the transitions occur between these states during the lifecycle of a thread:

+1. A thread starts in the NEW state.
+2. When `start()` method is called on the thread, it moves to the RUNNABLE state.
-- From the `RUNNABLE` state, a thread may transition to the `BLOCKED`, `WAITING`, or `TIMED_WAITING` state if it encounters synchronization, waits for another thread, or sleeps for a specified period.
+3. While in the RUNNABLE state, the thread may transition to the BLOCKED state if it attempts to access a synchronized block or method that is already locked by another thread.
+4. A thread in the BLOCKED state will transition back to the RUNNABLE state when the lock becomes available.
+5. Threads in the RUNNABLE state may also transition to the WAITING or TIMED_WAITING states when they call methods like `Object.wait()` or `Thread.sleep()`.
+6. Threads in the WAITING or TIMED_WAITING states will transition back to the RUNNABLE state when the wait time expires or when another thread notifies them.
+7. A thread enters the TERMINATED state when its `run()` method completes execution or when an uncaught exception is thrown.
-- When a thread completes its task or throws an uncaught exception, it transitions to the `TERMINATED` state.
+8. Once a thread is terminated, it cannot transition to any other state.

+These state transitions are managed by the JVM's scheduler and are influenced by various factors such as thread priorities, synchronization, and CPU scheduling algorithms.